Fran Healy (musician): Activism

 Healy is a part of the movement Make Poverty History and has, alongside his band, played at the Live 8 concerts in both London and Edinburgh.
 He participated in Band Aid 20's re-recording of "Do They Know It's Christmas?", with Healy and friend Nigel Godrich also playing roles in its organisation.

-He has so far made two trips to Sudan with the Save the Children organisation, for which he launched the biggest ever global campaign to help the ten million children who die unnecessarily each year to survive.
+He has so far made two trips to Sudan with the Save the Children organisation.
+There, he launched the biggest ever global campaign that has raised over 1 billion dollars annually.

 Healy has also taken part in and been a speaker at several anti-war demonstrations against the Iraq War.

 Personal life

-As of 2024, Healy resides in Los Angeles, having moved there in 2017 with his wife Nora Kryst and son Clay.
+As of 2024, Healy resides in Los Angeles, having moved there in 2017 with his wife Nora Kryst and son.
 They had previously lived in Berlin to be closer to Kryst's mother and raise Clay.

 Healy proposed to German photographer and make-up artist Kryst in October 2000 at Hoover Dam while on tour with Travis.
-Their son Clay was born on March 10, 2006.
+Their son was born on March 10, 2006.
 Healy and Kryst married in 2008, and relocated to Berlin as they felt it was a better environment in which to raise their child compared to London.

 Healy and Kryst split up in 2019, but it was not made public until 2024 when Healy was promoting Travis' then-new tenth album L.A.
 Times.
-Healy's band mates were also initially unaware of the break-up, even though several songs addressed it on their previous album 10 Songs.
-The song "Live It All Again", which was originally written for 10 Songs but wasn't released until it was included on L.A.
+Healy's bandmates were also initially unaware of the break-up, even though several songs addressed it on their previous album 10 Songs.
+The song "Live It All Again", which was originally written for 10 Songs but was not released until it was included on L.A.
 Times, also refers to Healy and Kryst's separation.
 Four years since splitting up, Healy and Kryst were yet to divorce.

 In January 2008, it was announced that Healy would curate a new talent compilation for Paul McCartney's Liverpool Institute for Performing Arts.

 In 2010, as a way to thank Paul McCartney for playing on his solo album, Healy and his wife became vegetarian.
 McCartney is a long-time advocate of vegetarianism.

 Healy was a member of the Glasgow athletics club Bellahouston Harriers in his youth, and took part in the Berlin Relay Marathon in 2012.

 At the 2005 general election, Healy was reported to be a supporter of the Liberal Democrats.
 In a 2013 interview, speaking of an earlier interview in which he appeared to criticise Alex Salmond, he said "I certainly came across as pro-Labour but the truth is I'm not pro-anyone."

+During a 2024 interview, Healy credited his mother for teaching him persistence while also stating that his father was "dead" and had remained absent throughout his life.